rkotze/rkotze.github.io/_posts/2018-04-26-async-await-promise-testing.md

    .then(log);
 ```

 This is probably more understandable than trying to use callbacks only.
-However, you still need to understand the promise API for this code to be 100% clear.
+However, you still _need_ to understand the promise API for this code to be _100% clear_.
 This is probably fine for most developers proficient in JavaScript, as promises have been around for quite some time.

 Learm more about Promises [on Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise){:target="\_blank"} and [JavaScript info](https://javascript.info/promise-chaining){:target="\_blank"}.

 ## Using **async/await**:

-In _ES7_ async and await keywords are available.
+In _ES7_ **async** and **await** keywords are available.
 These need to be used together for resolving asynchronous actions.
 Importantly `await` must be used within an `async` function and can not be used on its own.
 An interesting feature is `async/await` are compatible with promises.
-If a function returns a promise you can use the `await` to resolve it or if the function returns `await` it is possible to use `.then`.
+If a function returns a promise you can use the `await` to resolve it or if the `async` function returns it is possible to use `.then`.

 Basics of `async/await`